 Depicted as a brave guardian symbolizing protection, Chi Long is also seen as a lucky charm associated with auspiciousness and happiness.

 Qiu Long usually refers to baby or teen dragons, representing the phases before a dragon fully grows up and attains its full power.

 Dragon Pan Long

-After five hundred years of diligent cultivation, Hui would transform into Dragon Jiao Long.
+After five hundred years of diligent cultivation, Hui would undergo a transformation into Dragon Jiao Long.

 Dragon Jiao Long

-Then, it would grow wings another thousand years later and transform into one of the most powerful dragons, the Dragon Ying Long.
+Then, after an additional thousand years, it would sprout wings and transform into one of the most powerful dragons, the Dragon Ying Long.

 Fish Incarnated Dragon or Yu Hua Long